≡ Menu

 Perhaps you have come across the ideal job posting at the last minute.
 Are you prepared to apply to it with a quality resume?
 Your resume should not be generic but, as mentioned above, should be written to fit the particular job that is of current interest.

-If you have already developed a second objective resume, your document should need little editing; thus, making applying relatively simple.
-If you have already created a second objective resume, it is easy enough to repeat the process repeatedly as you find different job openings in your different job targets.
+If you have already developed a second objective resume, your document should need little editing, thus making applying relatively simple.
+If you have already created a second objective resume, it is easy enough to repeat the process repeatedly as you find different job openings in your other job targets.

 After you have completed your first resume – and proofread it several times – it is time to start on your second objective resume.
-The introductory paragraph and your areas of expertise should both be tailored to fit your second career choice.
+The introductory paragraph and your expertise section should be tailored to fit your second career choice.
 The order in which you place your accomplishments, work experiences, and even your education should also reflect your career choice.

 I posted an article specific to tailoring your teaching cover letter to the school district’s needs.
 Allocating time to target your application letter and resume will increase your chances of landing an interview.
 When the letter reaches the decision-maker’s desk, it will communicate you are an expert.

-Result: they pick up the phone and call requesting an interview!
+Result: They picked up the phone and called to request an interview!

 A second focus uses your first top-notch resume, skills, talents, and experience and morphs them into a document to use for a different career opportunity.
-All of your key and stand-out qualities and credentials should be present in your resume, regardless of the job posting.
-However, different features and experiences must be highlighted and brought to the forefront of your resume to capture the reader’s attention to the particular position they have available.
+Your key and stand-out qualities and credentials should be present in your resume, regardless of the job posting.
+Distinct features and experiences must be highlighted and brought to the forefront of your resume to capture the reader’s attention to the particular position they have available.

-Different features and experiences must be highlighted and brought to the forefront of your alternative career resume to capture the reader’s attention to secure an interview for their available position.
+Different features and experiences must be highlighted and brought to the forefront of your alternative career resume to capture the reader’s attention and secure an interview for their available position.

-For instance, with a teaching resume, all of the teaching-related experience and skills should be highlighted.
-In a corporate targeted resume, the teaching-related skills would be moved behind anything related to the business world.
+For instance, with a teaching resume, all teaching-related experience and skills should be highlighted.
+In a corporate-targeted resume, the teaching-related skills would be moved behind anything related to the business world.
 A transition I have seen increasing is transiting from

-A career transition I have seen increasing is transiting from teaching to corporate training.
+A career transition I have seen increasing is transitioning from teaching to corporate training.

 On the flip side, I have witnessed numerous clients switch from business to teaching.
 Ask yourself questions before deciding if this career option is viable.